 Community resiliency: Are you ready for the effects of climate change?

-Preparing infrastructure and resources, engage with policy makers and understand the risks of wildfire, flooding and extreme weather events
+Prepare infrastructure and resources, engage with policymakers and understand the risks of wildfire, flooding and extreme weather events

 There is little doubt that our climates are constantly changing.
 It’s not for the fire service to debate the causes, nor, frankly, the environmental fixes.
 As professionals, let’s leave that to the scientists and environmental academia.
 The fire service should focus on lessons learned and preventative and legislative efforts, community engagement and functional preparation for resiliency.

 As a society, we’ve demonstrated consistently that we don’t learn from our fire-wise choices with respect to the wildland-urban interface (WUI), flood zone construction and building code enforcement.
 We must help ourselves and our communities focus on the resiliency of our departments and communities; the robustness of our response plans; and having formal plans, agreements and processes in place to coordinate with emergency management.

 I recently attended a panel discussion on community adaption to climate change, in which a couple hours of discussion focused almost entirely on rising sea levels – a significant and real issue that deserves the attention, energy, funding and analysis it is getting.

 During the Q&A portion, I spoke to the previously unmentioned concern of changing weather patterns and the effects on drought and wildfire conditions.
 I mentioned Redding, California, and the 1.8 million acres burned in 2018, and the three structures we just lost to wildfire this week in Highlands County, Florida.
 One of the PhDs on the panel trivialized wildfires as not a problem they were ready to “take a bite” of.